redpanda-data/connect/website/docs/components/inputs/nats_jetstream.md

 ### `subject`

 A subject to consume from.
 Supports wildcards for consuming multiple subjects.
+Either a subject or stream must be specified.

 Type: `string`